Call us at...

 Maynard's older mill‑era homes often have water heaters tucked into tight corners or converted closets.
 We're comfortable working in confined spaces and can find a replacement unit that fits your existing footprint.
 Gas, electric, and power‑vent repairs and installations — same‑day service across Maynard.

-For the full picture on water heater types, costs, and what to expect, read our complete guide to water heater installation in Massachusetts.
+Tight spaces and older homes need the right unit, read our complete guide to water heater installation in Massachusetts.

 Water Heaters Problems